 Applets: JTI SIS Product List Admin Applet

 Business Components: Internal Product - ISS Admin

 See table with the attributes included in the applet.
-This will impact markets in V1 and V2 (IE, KZ).
+This will impact markets in V1(IT, ES, CZ, SK, HU) ,V2 and V3 and V3 (IE, KZ and cluster,RU).